 - recovery powers in sections 129, 120-122, 128B, 128C

-2.7 The standards in Division 42 of the Rules also apply to controlling trustees (as modified by the Regulations).
+2.7 The standards in Division 42 of the Rules also apply to controlling trustees.

-2.8 The Act imposes a duty on registered trustees to make a written declaration stating whether they (or their related entity) are related to a debtor or bankrupt in the case of:
+2.8 Section 189A of the Act requires a controlling trustee to make a written declaration stating whether they (or their related entity) are related to the debtor.
+A copy must be provided to the Official Receiver and to each of the creditors.

 2.9 In addition, paragraph 70-30(3) of the Rules imposes a duty on registered trustees to give a written declaration to creditors at the same time as they first communicate with them about a regulated debtor’s estate stating: